 Any corrective measures deemed necessary will be instituted as quickly as possible, but in no event more than thirty (30) days after the superintendent's mailing of a written response, unless the accused is appealing the imposition of discipline and the district is barred by due process considerations or a lawful order from imposing the discipline until the appeal process is concluded.
 Staff may also pursue complaints through the appropriate collective bargaining agreement process or anti-discrimination policy.

-Level Two - Appeal to Board of Directors
+Level Two - Appeal to Board of Directors or Business Manager

 Notice of Appeal and Hearing

-If the complainant or respondent(s) disagrees with the superintendent’s or designee’s written decision, the disagreeing party may appeal the decision to the district board of directors, by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.
+If the complainant or respondent(s) disagrees with the superintendent’s or designee’s written decision, the disagreeing party may appeal the decision by filing a written notice of appeal with the secretary of the board within ten (10) calendar days following the date upon which the complainant received the response.

 If the complaint involves a named respondent, the District will implement appeal procedures equally for both parties and provide written notice to the other party when an appeal is filed.